puppetlabs/puppetlabs-firewall/README.markdown

 * `ipsec_policy`: Sets the ipsec policy type.
 Valid values are 'none', 'ipsec'.
 Requires the `ipsec_policy` feature.

-* `isfirstfrag`: If true, matches if the packet is the first fragment.
-Cannot be negated.
-Supported by ipv6 only.
-Valid values are `true`, `false`.
-Requires the `isfirstfrag` feature.

-* `isfragment`: Set to 'true' to match tcp fragments (requires type to be set to tcp).
-Valid values are 'true', 'false'.
-Requires features `isfragment`.

 * `isfirstfrag`: If true, matches when the packet is the first fragment of a fragmented ipv6 packet.
 Cannot be negated.
 Supported by ipv6 only.
 Valid values are 'true', 'false'.
 Requires the `isfirstfrag` feature.

 * `isfragment`: If 'true', matches when the packet is a tcp fragment of a fragmented packet.
 Supported by iptables only.
 Valid values are 'true', 'false'.
 Requires features `isfragment`.

 * `ishasmorefrags`: If 'true', matches when the packet has the 'more fragments' bit set.
 Supported by ipv6 only.
 Valid values are 'true', 'false'.
 Requires the `ishasmorefrags` feature.

-  * 'QUEUE'
-  * 'RETURN'
-  * 'DNAT'
-  * 'SNAT'
-  * 'LOG'
-  * 'MASQUERADE'
-  * 'REDIRECT'
 * `islastfrag`: If true, matches when the packet is the last fragment of a fragmented ipv6 packet.
 Supported by ipv6 only.
 Valid values are 'true', 'false'.
 Requires the `islastfrag`.

 * `jump`: The value for the iptables `--jump` parameter.
 Any valid chain name is allowed, but normal values are: 'QUEUE', 'RETURN', 'DNAT', 'SNAT', 'LOG', 'MASQUERADE', 'REDIRECT', 'MARK'.